komuw/sewer/README.md

   I wanted an ACME client that I could use to programmatically(as a library) acquire/get certificates.
 However I could not find anything satisfactory for use in Python code.
 - Why is it called Sewer?
-  Because, for the longest time now, getting certificates has felt like wading through sewers.
-That was before Let's Encrypt showed up.
-  Also, I really like the Kenyan hip hop artiste going by the name of Kitu Sewer.
+  I really like the Kenyan hip hop artiste going by the name of Kitu Sewer.

 ## Development setup: